eradiate/eradiate/docs/rst/user_guide/basic_concepts.rst

 .. admonition:: Example

-   The one-dimensional solver application (:class:`~eradiate.solvers.onedime.OneDimSolverApp`) lets the user choose from two different measures.
+   The one-dimensional solver application (:class:`~eradiate.solvers.onedim.OneDimSolverApp`) lets the user choose from two different measures.
 The application offers a top-of-atmosphere leaving radiance measure either recording the entire hemisphere or only the principal plane.
 The user specifies only the kind of